TeamHaxGD/GDDocs/endpoints/boomlings.com/database/getGJUserList20.md

 ## getGJUserList20.php
-Gets all friends or blocked people
+Gets all friends or blocked people.
 ### Parameters
 (For all empty parameters refer to [the common parameters](https://github.com/SMJSGaming/GDDocs/blob/master/endpoints/common_parameters.md))
 #### gameVersion